Curriculum Guide · Courses

 Prerequisite: Taxation I or equivalent from home country.
-Strongly recommended: A prior or contemporaneous course in the taxation of corporations and shareholders.
+Strongly recommended: A prior or concurrent course in the taxation of corporations and shareholders.

-Students who take this course may not enroll in U.S. Taxation of Foreign Persons in the United States or U.S. Taxation of Domestic Persons outside the United States (formerly U.S. Taxation of International Income I and U.S. Taxation of International Income II), or International Tax.
-Students who have taken any of those three courses may not enroll in this course.
+Students who take this course may not enroll in U.S. Taxation of Foreign Persons in the United States or U.S. Taxation of Domestic Persons outside the United States, or International Tax Law.
+Students who have taken any of these or are currently enrolled in these three courses may not enroll in this course.

 Required for foreign-trained Tax LL.M. students pursuing the Certificate in International Taxation.